natriumoxid/fedoraproxy/README.md

 ```
 sudo apt-get install php5-curl
 ````

+Furthermore you need to install the PEAR package 'log' (you will also need to install PEAR):
+    sudo apt-get install php-pear
+    sudo pear install log

 ##### Install fedoraproxy
 Grab a copy of the code by downloading the zip from this page - or cloning/forking the repo.
 E.g.: